What is a Bull Put Spread?

 DTE management

 Enter at 35–60 DTE.
-Consider closing or rolling at 21 DTE to avoid gamma risk.
-Never hold through earnings unless using the Wheel strategy with full assignment readiness.
+Close or roll at 21 DTE to avoid gamma risk.
+Never hold through earnings unless using Wheel with full assignment readiness.

 🔄